zohaib642/zohaib642/README.md

 ### Hello!

 I’m Zohaib, an Engineering Honors student at UT Austin, passionate about computer architecture and embedded engineering.

+- 🏢 Incoming Engineering Intern @ Baker Hughes
 - 💻 Currently working on: Research at Texas A&M University, Longhorn Racing Electric (Formula SAE), and Stealth Startup.
-- 📖 Learning: Electrical and Computer Engineering, circuits, computing.
+- 📖 Learning: Electrical and Computer Engineering, Computer Architecture, Embedded Systems
 - ☕ Always up for new projects and meeting new people!

 Let’s connect!